mariorobertofortunato/mariorobertofortunato/README.md

 🔌 I started tinkering with computers back in the 56k modem era, and I haven't stopped since.
 My "main machine" is a Hackintosh, so let's say I have a knack for adventure and creativity.

-My tech stack:<br>
+My tech stack:

 🚀 Kotlin<br>
 📱 Android Studio<br>
 🔨 Gradle<br>
-🌐 RESTful interfaces
+🌐 RESTful interfaces<br>
-📡 Web APIs
+📡 Web APIs<br>
-🏗️ Clean Architecture
+🏗️ Clean Architecture<br>
-🗃️ Databases
+🗃️ Databases<br>
-🖼️ Custom Views
+🖼️ Custom Views<br>
-🔔 Notifications
+🔔 Notifications<br>
-📍 Location Services
+📍 Location Services<br>
-🧪 Testing
+🧪 Testing<br>
-🔥 Firebase
+🔥 Firebase<br>
-🚀 Jetpack Compose
+🚀 Jetpack Compose<br>
-📋 SAP BTP SDK
+📋 SAP BTP SDK<br>

 🎧 While my DJ career is on hold due to some hearing issues, my love for music and technology continues to inspire me.

-My personal portfolio of Android applications include:
+My personal portfolio of Android applications include:<br>
 🏺"Ascendente", is a free app that calculates an individual's rising sign.
-Currently, it is rapidly approaching 1,000 downloads and is the top recommendation in the Italian store for anyone searching for this type of application.
+Currently, it is rapidly approaching 1,000 downloads and is the top recommendation in the Italian store for anyone searching for this type of application.<br>
-📝 "Versalist Pro", another free application that provide a powerful and user-friendly tool designed to help create, organise, and manage lists for a wide range of purposes.
+📝 "Versalist Pro", another free application that provide a powerful and user-friendly tool designed to help create, organise, and manage lists for a wide range of purposes.<br>
-✈️ "Travel Check" - WIP 🤫
+✈️ "Travel Check" - WIP 🤫<br>
-💸 "Rainy Day" - WIP 🤫
+💸 "Rainy Day" - WIP 🤫<br>

-🛠️ Here you can find my developer profile on the Google Play store:
+🛠️ Here you can find my developer profile on the Google Play store:<br>
-<a href="[url](https://play.google.com/store/apps/developer?id=EvenClose)">Even Close on Google Play</a>
+<a href="https://play.google.com/store/apps/developer?id=EvenClose">Even Close on Google Play</a>

 I can't wait to connect with professionals like you and explore new opportunities in the Android development field.
 If you have exciting ideas or projects, don't hesitate to share!